Opinion: Sudan must not become another Egypt | DW | 03.06.2019

 Arab Spring gravediggers

-However, neither the military nor the protest movements form entirely uniform fronts.
+However, neither the military nor the protest movement forms an entirely uniform front.
 Clashing interests on both sides could complicate the situation at any time, and push the situation into chaos.

 Every single provocation bears the risk of escalation.
 That's why all demonstrators, who even in this developing situation have consistently called for a purely peaceful protest, deserve unqualified support — including from Europe.